Portoviejo: Gastronomy

 The city has a rich agricultural and maritime industry, employing over 50% of the population, as well as a flourishing gastronomic sector.
 The gastronomic sector is now regarded as the main post-disaster, referring to the 2016 earthquake, cultural industry, providing employment opportunities and reducing poverty for local inhabitants.

 In 2018, Portoviejo's gastronomy was declared as intangible heritage of Ecuador, a certificate granted by the Ministry of Culture and Cultural Heritage on October 18, 2018, to commemorate the 198 years of independence of Portoviejo.

 In October 2019, the flavor of the Manabi capital was recognized as part of the Creative Cities Network, by the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 Portoviejo received this recognition when World Cities Day was commemorated, as reported by the Municipal Autonomous Decentralized Government of Portoviejo.
 The inhabitants of Manabi recover their culture, through gastronomy and the conservation of ancestral recipes; points considered to be part of the Creative Cities, in the Gastronomy category.
 Portoviejo is the first city in Ecuador to obtain this recognition.

 Among the main ingredients used in portovejense food are peanuts, bananas, cheese, corn, and yucca.

 A typical meal might consist of Biche de Pescado, Shrimp, Corviche, Bolón de verde, Encebollado, Cebiche de Pollo, Aguado de gallina, or Cangrejada among others.

-Points of Interest
+Points of interest

 The many parks within the city include Mamey Ecological Park which includes a large animal reserve, The Forest Park located in the north of the city, and Central Park Vicente Amador Flor.

+The city is home to the multi-use stadium Estadio Reales Tamarindos which serves as the home stadium for L.D.U.
+Portoviejo.

 The Jardín botánico de Portoviejo, a preserved area, botanical garden, arboretum, orchid garden, palmetum and rescue area in the northeast of the city serves as a place for leisure, as well as biological and agricultural studies within the Manabí region.
 It consists of a combined total area of 50 hectars, owned by the Technical University of Manabí, located in Portoviejo.

 The Parque Arqueológico Cerro Jaboncillo, an archeological site and museum is located outside of the city.

-Situated near the city center is the Metropolitan Cathedral of Jesus the Good Shepherd.
+Situated near the city center on the Av.
+Universitaria y Olmedot and Alajuela Street is the Metropolitan Cathedral of Jesus the Good Shepherd.

 A nearby village, Sosote, is known for its tagua workshops, a traditional Ecuadorian handicraft.